-Connectivity options of the Acer KG281K monitor include two HDMI 2.0, a DisplayPort 1.2, a headphones jack, and dual 2W integrated speakers.
-Moreover, the monitor is VESA mount compatible with 100 x 100mm holes, but the design is tilt-only (-5°/15°).
+Connectivity options of the Acer KG281K monitor include two HDMI 2.0 ports, DisplayPort 1.2, a headphones jack, and dual 2W integrated speakers.
+Moreover, the monitor is VESA mount compatible with a 100xmm pattern, but the stand of the monitor is tilt-only (-5°/15°).

 Price & Similar Monitors

-However, due to the monitor’s low color and contrast quality, HDR basically just over-saturates the colors for compatible content.
+However, due to the monitor’s low color and contrast quality, HDR will just over-saturate or wash out the colors for compatible content.
 Moreover, it can’t run both HDR and FreeSync simultaneously.

-While the Acer KG281K monitor is on overall decent gaming monitor, there are better and cheaper alternatives available, unless you find a better deal (under $300) on it.
+While the Acer KG281K monitor is on overall decent gaming monitor, there are better and cheaper alternatives available.

 Acer KG281K Specifications